Cro-Cube-Comp/Cubing-competition/README.md

 - `/dashboard` Admin only page where you can delete users and submit solves to users

 - `/competitions` Page where anyone can check results of all locked ( done) competitions

+- `/competitions-dashboard` Admin only page where you can create, delete, edit and lock ( mark them as done) competitions.
+They show in `/competitions` when they are locked